AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 The rent is paid monthly in AVAX or stablecoins.
 The protocol guarantees that Subnets are validated by a **robust, up-to-date set of nodes**.

 Subnet owners are freed from the burden of running their own infrastructure and can instead focus on building their projects' core.
+Moreover, paying rent in stablecoins helps to forecast the validation costs upfront.

 #### Voted validation